application-stacks/runtime-component-operator/doc/user-guide.md

     termination: reencrypt
     certificate: {}
 ```
-In this scenario the operator will generate `Certificate` resource with common name of `myapp.mycompany.com` that will be injected into `Route` resource.
+In this scenario the operator generates a `Certificate` resource with the common name of `myapp.mycompany.com` that will be injected into the `Route` resource.

 #### Advanced scenario